johnzhoudev/leetcode-practice/season_4_neetcode_150_again/readme.md

 ## Intervals
 - Finding number of days / rooms needed for intervals, sort by end and greedy, append to largest possible endtime - Meeting Schedule II
-- Merging intervals, collect left and right and overlap min max - 57.
+- Inserting interval, collect left and right and overlap min max - 57.
 Insert Interval
+- Merging Intervals - sort and add, if overlapping then min max merge with last. - 56.
+Merge Intervals
+- Removing until non overlapping - Greedily take with earliest end - 435.
+Non-overlapping intervals